Paradiso (Dante): Eighth Sphere (The Fixed Stars: Faith, Hope, and Love)

 according to the good He gave to them.

+Dante also speaks with Adam (Canto XXVI).

 St. Peter then denounces Pope Boniface VIII in very strong terms, and says that, in his eyes, the Papal See stands empty (Canto XXVII).

 Ninth Sphere (The Primum Mobile: The Angels)

 The Primum Mobile ("first moved" sphere) is the last sphere of the physical universe.
 It is moved directly by God, and its motion causes all the spheres it encloses to move (Canto XXVII):

 This heaven has no other where than this: